Auto-pagination

 Page breaks Automatic – elements kept together You decide what goes on each page

-Headers/footers Not supported per-page Use Spacer(Modifier.weight(1f)) pattern
+Headers/footers Supported via header/footer slots Use Spacer(Modifier.weight(1f)) pattern

 Page count Determined automatically Must be known upfront